 Brands are recognizing how important it is to jump on this exploding global trend.
 That’s because no other social media platform has the level of engagement that TikTok earns from its users.
 Whether you’re a business owner selling your own products, an influencer monetizing your personal brand, or an affiliate entrepreneur partnering with businesses, TikTok is worth the investment.

-In this guide, we’ll look at why you should consider TikTok ecommerce, six tips to make the most of your presence on the platform, and a few brands that are killing it.
+In this guide, we’ll look at why you should consider TikTok for your ecommerce brand, along with tips to make the most of your presence on the platform and real examples of businesses winning on TikTok.

 Why should you use TikTok for ecommerce?

-Take for example, the viral hashtag #TikTokMadeMeBuyIt.
-Since its birth, the hashtag has generated 11 billion views—and it’s still used today by consumers, partners, and merchants to discover new products and jump on hot trends.
+Take for example the viral hashtag #TikTokMadeMeBuyIt.
+Since its birth, the hashtag has generated 60 billion views (as of the time of this writing)—and it’s used by consumers, partners, and brands to discover new products and jump on hot trends.

 Part of its success is that TikTok harmonizes a few key elements that make it stand out from other social platforms like Facebook, Instagram, Twitter, and Snapchat:

-- Exclusively video content that’s short, snappy, and utterly bingeable (though longer videos have also been introduced with success)
+- Video content that’s short, snappy, and bingeable (though longer videos have also been introduced with success)

-- A fun, lighthearted, authentic, and sometimes “messy” feel that doesn’t have a stuffy or salesy undertone
+- A fun, lighthearted, authentic, and sometimes “messy” feel that isn’t overproduced and doesn’t have a salesy undertone

 - A huge emphasis on trends, adding to its cultural relevance